 Thanks to generous contributions of our donors, the Adult Career and Special Student Services office of UW-Madison Continuing Studies administers a number of scholarships specifically designed for nontraditional and returning adult students.
 While the eligibility criteria vary, there are two main categories of scholarship awards:

-The application period for all scholarships is December 1–March 1.
+The application period for all scholarships is December 1–February 20.
 A single online application can be used to apply for all Adult Career & Special Student Services' administered scholarships.

 To be eligible, applicants must be degree students at UW-Madison or must have applied to a degree program at UW-Madison (with the expectation of receiving an admission decision by early or mid-March).
-All applicants must demonstrate financial need and be U.S. citizens, eligible non-citizens, or permanent residents.
+All applicants must demonstrate financial need and be U.S. citizens, permanent residents, or eligible non-citizens as defined by FAFSA.
 All scholarships include a minimum enrollment requirement that varies by award.
 Additional criteria, specific to each award, are listed in the scholarship descriptions that follow.

 1) Access the scholarship application through Scholarships@UW-Madison.
 If you haven't used this website before, take some time to explore it before beginning the application process.
 You also can access Scholarships@UW-Madison through your Student Center.

-Once you begin the formal online application, you may save it and return to it at any time before this scholarship application closes on March 1.
-If you would like to prepare your responses in advance, we invite you to view this pdf practice copy of the application.
+Once you begin the formal online application, you may save it and return to it at any time before this scholarship application closes on February 20.
+If you would like to prepare your responses in advance, we invite you to view this practice copy of the application.

 - Take a moment to look over the Scholarships 101 help page, especially if you are looking for the FAFSA link, or if you are a new student or applicant who needs help activating your NetID.

 - For tips on putting together a strong application and for examples of short bios, please see our Tips sheet.